Jairop2409/sep10-freedom-project/blog/entry06.md

 + the sources used for researching music innovations

 ## Engineering Design Process
 As of right now I am on step 5  `**Create a prototype**` where I have made  my website but I still have  to go beyond mvp and improve my website to be free of errors.
 The next step is step 6 `**Test and evaluate the prototype**`  AKA the `beyond mvp`

+## Skills
+I have learned two skills while making my freedom project which was **creativity** and **problem decomposition**

+### Creativity
+- One way I have inherited this skill has been through this whole freedom project where I had to think of different ways to get to my  solutions  by using  the  websites, videos and coding to get the product I wanted.

+### Problem Decomposition
+- One way I have obtained this skill was through my planning and  using a timeline to divide the tasks I needed done each day so it doesn't overwhelm me.

+### My next steps
+BEYOND MVP

 [Previous](entry05.md) | [Next](entry07.md)